 Study of the United States and California individual income tax system.
 Rights and responsibilities of taxpayers under the Internal Revenue Code.
 Introduction to filing status, exemptions, income exclusions and inclusions, capital gains/losses, itemized deductions, employee business expenses, sale of home, and tax planning.
+CTEC approved QE course.
 (CSU)

 BUS 0222.
-Taxation for Businesses and Specialized Returns Units: 4
+Taxation for Businesses and Specialized Returns

-Prerequisite: Completion of BUS 220 or BUS 221 with grade of "C" or better
+Prerequisite: Completion of BUS 220 or BUS 221 with grade of "C" or